Amanda Adkins (politician): Education

-Adkins earned a Bachelor of Science degree in human biology and anthropology from the University of Kansas in 1998.
+Amanda Landes, daughter of Bob and Leta (née Blessing) Landes, earned a Bachelor of Science degree in human biology and anthropology from the University of Kansas in 1998.

 Career

 After graduating from the University of Kansas, Adkins was a legislative aide in the United States Senate for two years and a staffer on the United States House Committee on Rules.
 She later worked as the legislative director for Congressman David Dreier.
 She then worked as the director of GOPAC, a Republican political action committee and 527 training organization.

 Adkins worked for the healthcare IT firm Cerner for 15 years.
 She took a leave of absence from her role as vice president for strategic growth in order to run for the U.S. House in 2020.
 In January 2021, she left the company permanently.

 Elections

 2020 U.S. House campaign

 In the 2020 election, Adkins was a candidate for Kansas's 3rd congressional district.
 She won the Republican primary election against four other candidates but was defeated by the incumbent Democrat, Sharice Davids, in the November general election.